Chaotica-IOChat/BotPostRouting/README.md

 ## ConversationRoute

-`ConversationRoute` is a class which handles possible routes at `PointInConversation`.
+`ConversationRoute` is an HTTP_POST router. ie: "/home"

 ---